raspberrypilearning/fruit-salad/en/step_5.md

 Go to Choose a Sprite and select another Button3.

 You will now see the new second button sitting in the Stage area.
-Drag the button from the plate in the menu area on the left-hand side of the screen below the **Grow** sprite.
+Drag the button from the plate to the menu area on the left-hand side of the screen and place it below the **Grow**  button.

 --- /task ---